-Post 9/11, the focus is increasingly on security, preventing crime, maintaining social control, and rehabilitating offenders.
+The recent focus is increasingly on security, preventing crime, maintaining social control, and rehabilitating offenders.
 This has led to the opening of several careers for individuals who have majored in criminal justice.

 With a degree in criminal justice, you gain the essential

 Check out these amazing jobs that you may find interesting if you have a criminal justice major:

 skillsand apply them while you are in law school.
 Don’t wait for firms to post for internships, contact the firms yourself, and be willing to gain initial experience for free.
 Visit law firms and meet partners you would most like to work with.
 Also keep in touch with your school’s placement offices, legal recruiting websites, social networking groups, and newspaper job postings.
 Get out of your comfort zone and you are much more likely to find the job you are looking for.

 Private Investigators and Detectives

 - Education – Detective jobs vary in their requirements.
 Some need a high school diploma, while others may ask for an associate’s or a bachelor’s degree.
 Postsecondary courses taken in criminal justice and political science can be quite helpful for private detectives and investigators.
 Work experience is normally required for a detective job but the lucky ones can start right after graduating from

 - Finding a job – Many of the local and state agencies require Investigators.
 Some of these agencies only offer paid and unpaid internships, but acquiring some experience through internships can open up job opportunities for you.
-Also look for Private Investigator associations in your state.
+Also, look for Private Investigator associations in your state.
 These associations can provide you with several resources such as employment information, continuing training, and networking.
 They also offer ethical and professional guidelines to excel in their careers.
 Lawyers are among the number one employers of private investigators.
 Meet some lawyers to network and find out about employment opportunities.

-- What They Do – The famous TV show NYPD documented work and private lives of these professionals excellently.
-It really showed how police officers work and what sort of challenges they face everyday.
+- What They Do – If you follow the news, you know how police officers work and what sort of challenges they face every day.
 Police Officers get to perform a number of tasks that make their work interesting.
 They work to maintain public order, provide evidence in court, and keep an eye on suspicious activities.
 Police officers help those who call for assistance, make arrests, and also keep individuals in custody for questioning.
-They have the option to work for local, state or federal agencies, while obeying a strict code of conduct related to law enforcement and maintaining integrity of the uniform they wear.
+They have the option to work for local, State, or Federal agencies while obeying a strict code of conduct related to law enforcement and maintaining the integrity of the uniform they wear.

 - Finding a job – A bit of research and preparation can help you get your desired job.
-You need to understand and prepare for the testing process, and check if you meet the minimum requirements.
+You need to understand and prepare for the testing process and check if you meet the minimum requirements.
 It is also necessary that you thoroughly search about the agency where you are applying.
-Also look for other law enforcement jobs in your area, and don’t just focus on the big police.
-There are a lot of other police officer’s jobs such as tribal police, school police,
+Also, look for other law enforcement jobs in your area, and don’t just focus on the big police.
+There are a lot of other police officers’ jobs such as tribal police, school police,

 - Education and Training Requirements –In order to be a U.S. Marshal, you need to have a bachelor’s degree in criminal justice, three years of relevant experience, and a squeaky clean background.
 You must pass the required physical, written, and psychological assessments as well.

 - Finding a job – An information session on federal marshal jobs can prove helpful for you.
 These sessions are regularly conducted at a number of US Marshal District Offices.
-You can find a list of these scheduled sessions at the US Marshall official website.
+You can find a list of these scheduled sessions on the US Marshall’s official website.
 Experience can also play an important role in getting you a federal marshal job.
 If you do not wish to have a bachelor’s degree in a relevant field, you will need at least three years of experience to apply as a Deputy Marshal.

 - What They Do – Forensic Analysts are instrumental to the criminal justice system.
 They perform tasks such as collecting, categorizing, analyzing, and identifying physical evidence necessary for law enforcement investigations.
-As a forensic scientist, you can work in city, county, or state crime labs or morgues, offices, and at crime scenes.
+As a forensic scientist, you can work in city, county, or state crime labs or morgues, offices, and crime scenes.
 You are likely to work hand in hand with medical examiners, police departments, hospital staff, toxicology lab technicians, and researchers.
 As a forensic

 - Education and Training Requirements – Forensic analysts or technicians who plan to work in crime laboratories normally require a bachelor’s degree in forensic science or in natural sciences such as chemistry or biology.
-Students majoring in forensic science should make sure that their program has an extensive coursework based on chemistry, biology, and mathematics.
+Students majoring in forensic science should make sure that their program has extensive coursework based on chemistry, biology, and mathematics.

 analyst, it is good to start with an internship.
-Many organizations such as Federal Bureau of Investigation and state bureaus of investigation, medical examiner’s offices and morgues, sheriff’s offices, the Central Intelligence Agency, district and state’s attorney’s offices, colleges and universities, regional and state labs, private companies, Tobacco and Firearms, Naval Criminal Investigative Services regularly provide opportunities to learn forensics analysis.
-Find an internship in an organization where you wish to work.
-In case of an above average performance, you can stand a chance of employment in your preferred place.
+Many organizations such as Federal Bureau of Investigation and state bureaus of investigation, medical examiner’s offices and morgues, sheriff’s offices, the Central Intelligence Agency, district and state attorney’s offices, colleges and universities, regional and state labs, private companies, Tobacco and Firearms, Naval Criminal Investigative Services regularly provide opportunities to learn forensics analysis.
+Find an internship in an organization where you wish to work and you have a chance of employment in your preferred place.